2 May 2019, 12:30-14:00

-This IHL Talk, co-organized with the International Bar Association's War Crimes Committee, will examine the prohibition of starvation under both international humanitarian law and international criminal law.
+This IHL Talk, co-organized with the International Bar Association's War Crimes Committee and the Oxford Programme on International Peace and Security will examine the prohibition of starvation under both international humanitarian law and international criminal law.
 It will also address the humanitarian consequences of starvation in contemporary situations of armed conflict.

 You need to register via this online form to attend this IHL Talk.

 The IHL Talks are a series of events, hosted by the Geneva Academy, on international humanitarian law and current humanitarian topics.
 Every two months, academic experts, practitioners, policymakers and journalists discuss burning humanitarian issues and their regulation under international law.

 Out Research Brief Harmonizing War Crimes Under the Rome Statute discusses the need to harmonize the list of war crimes that can be committed in international armed conflicts with those that can be committed in non-international armed conflicts, including using starvation as a method of warfare.